-All strings are encoded in ASCII, UTF8 or UTF 16 depending on the BRM setting.
+All strings are encoded in ASCII, UTF8 or UTF16 depending on the BRM setting.
 The endianess of the characters in an encoded string must match the endianess of the containing register map.
-So strings defined in the bootstrap register map must follow the endianess of the GenCP Protocol.
+Strings defined in the bootstrap register map must follow the endianess of the GenCP Protocol.
 Strings in the device's register map must follow the implementation endianess.